 Think About What’s Important

 Core values are fundamental beliefs and highest priorities that drive behavior.
-They come from experiences, upbringing, and cultural background, as well as organizational mission, vision, and goals.
+They come from experiences, upbringing, cultural background, and organizational mission, vision, and goals.

-In personal and corporate settings, core values are important for creating a healthy work environment, impacting productivity and working relationships, and ultimately leading to success.
+Core values are important in personal and corporate settings for creating a healthy work environment, impacting productivity and working relationships, and ultimately leading to success.

 Look at What You Do Best

-Think about what you’re really good at.
-Consider the special skills and strengths you bring to your job or industry, and how these skills help you succeed.
-Also, think about how your personal values match the work you do, and how they guide your decisions and behavior at work.
+Think about what you’re good at.
+Consider the unique skills and strengths you bring to your job or industry and how these skills help you succeed.
+Also, consider how your values match your work and guide your decisions and behavior at work.

-Find ways to use your strengths and values to do better at work, like solving problems in new ways, giving great customer service, or creating a positive and teamwork-focused workplace.
-When you recognize and embrace your main values, like wisdom, performance, and love, you can build better relationships with your team and customers.
-These values can also help you make better decisions in both your personal and work life and handle challenges better.
+Find ways to use your strengths and values to do better at work, like solving problems in new ways, providing great customer service, or creating a positive and teamwork-focused workplace.
+By recognizing and embracing your main values, like wisdom, performance, and love, you can build better relationships with your team and customers.
+These values can also help you make better decisions in your personal and work life and handle challenges better.

 What’s Different About Your Business?

 The business stands out in the industry because of its core values: Wisdom, Performance, and Love.
-These values shape the way the business operates by prioritizing knowledge, character, and care in every decision and action.
-They influence the culture and mission of the business, building trust with teams and customers and leading to better performance and leadership.
+These values shape the business’s operations by prioritizing knowledge, character, and care in every decision and action.
+They influence the business’s culture and mission, building trust with teams and customers and leading to better performance and leadership.

-These core values also guide the creation of a healthy work environment, impacting productivity and working relationships, contributing to the company’s success.
+These core values also guide the creation of a healthy work environment, which impacts productivity and working relationships and contributes to the company’s success.

 What Shouldn’t Be a Core Value

 Some values that may not be suitable as core values for a business include overly ambitious, selfish, or materialistic values.
-These values may negatively impact a business by promoting individualism or cut-throat competition.
-This can hinder collaboration and teamwork.
+These values may negatively impact a business by promoting individualism or cutthroat competition, which can hinder collaboration and teamwork.

 Choosing the wrong values as core values can undermine a business’s success and culture by creating a toxic work environment and fostering unethical behaviors.
 For instance, if a business prioritizes cut-throat competition, it may lead to employees sabotaging each other or acting out of self-interest rather than the company’s best interests.
 This can ultimately damage the company’s reputation and success.

-Moreover, values that neglect the well-being of employees or ethical business practices can result in high turnover rates, legal issues, and a poor public image.
-All of these can be detrimental to a company’s long-term success.
+Moreover, values that neglect the well-being of employees or ethical business practices can result in high turnover rates, legal issues, and a poor public image, all of which can be detrimental to a company’s long-term success.

 Teamwork: Bringing People Together